github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 The standard CodeQL packages for all supported languages are published in the `GitHub Container registry <https://github.com/orgs/codeql/packages>`__.
-The `CodeQL repository <https://github.com/github/codeql>`__ contains sources for the standard CodeQL packs for all supported languages.
+The `CodeQL repository <https://github.com/github/codeql>`__ contains source files for the standard CodeQL packs for all supported languages.

 .. _codeql-pack-structure: